bsc-pm-ompss-at-fpga/distributed_N-body/README.md

 These are the green tasks of the image.
 The other ranks must execute the corresponding OMPIF_Recv, which are the red tasks in the image.
 However, this is taken care by the `mcxx_create_task` wrapper, and it is not visible by the user.

+## How to compile

+Sadly, there is no official support in the clang compiler for OMPIF and IMP, so we have to split manually the FPGA and the host part.
+The host code is under `src`.
+You will see an implementation of the `calculate_forces` and `update_particles` tasks, but that code is not actually used, it is there because the compiler for the host app still needs an implementation for those funcions.
+In execution time, the code will search for the FPGA accelerators, which are implemented in the hls under the `hls` directory.

+So, first you need an OmpSs@FPGA installation with broadcaster support for both in Nanos6 and clang.
+Also, you need the AIT version that implements Ethernet subsystem and OMPIF support.
+For the moment these versions are not official nor public, you can ask for access to ompss-fpga-support@bsc.es.

+In summary, to compile the host executable run `make` To generate the bitstream run `make ait`

+There are some important variables in the Makefile:
+- FPGA_CLOCK: frequency in MHz at which the accelerators will run.
+- FPGA_MEMORY_PORT_WIDTH: Data bit-width of the memory port for all the accelerators.
+More bit-width may provide more bandwidth (depending on the FPGA memory path), at the cost of more resource usage.
+- NBODY_BLOCK_SIZE: The number of elements assigned to a block.
+This determines the execution time of the accelerators, as well as the size of the accelerator internal memory.
+- NBODY_NCALCFORCES: The number of forces calculated per cycle.
+The main loop of the force calculation is pipelined with II=1 and unrolled with a factor determined by this variable.
+The more parallel forces the more performance, but this greatly increases resource usage, specially DSPs, and also increases the number of ports of the internal memories.
+- NBODY_NUM_FBLOCK_ACCS: Number of calculate forces block accelerators.
+Since this part is much more computationally expensive than the particle update, it is the only accelerator that we replicate.
+There is only 1 instance of the update accelerator.